-Insider's tip: You're standing on a multi-award winning bridge designed by a multi-award winning architect, Miguel Rosales.
-First, enjoy its majesty from the park below--truly an engineering marvel.
+You're standing on a multi-award winning bridge designed by a multi-award winning architect, Miguel Rosales.
+First, enjoy its majesty from the park below—truly an engineering marvel.
 Then, take either the stone steps or the elevator up and enjoy the breathtaking view of the waterfalls from up on the bridge.
 Be sure to take plenty of photos...it's the only bridge like it in the United States!

-As the sun starts going down, head back south towards downtown Greenville and enjoy dinner at Larkin's on the River.
-Located right on the banks of the Reedy River, Larkin's is the perfect place to enjoy one of Greenville's best steak dinners AND the gorgeous view of the river, Wyche Pavilion, and people-watching on the pedestrian bridge.
+As the sun starts going down, head south back towards downtown Greenville and enjoy dinner at Larkin's on the River.
+Located right on the banks of the Reedy River, Larkin's is the perfect place to enjoy one of Greenville's best steak dinners, the gorgeous view of the river, the Wyche Pavilion, and people-watching on the Eugenia Duke Bridge.

 After dinner, head over to the Rock Quarry Garden for a moonlit stroll through one of downtown's tucked-away gems.
 Located near Cleveland Park, this area was the site of a pre-Civil War granite quarry, hence the name!
 The stone footbridge is straight out of a fairytale and is the perfect spot to cap off a wonderful, bridge-exploring day.